 For services at a non-ABA facility, the addendum must detail why sessions are medically necessary at this facility and how often the services will occur at the facility.
-They must also explain why the sessions cannot occur in the home or at the ABA facility itself.
+They must also explain why the sessions cannot occur in the home or at the ABA facility.

 This addendum must detail the frequency and duration of sessions when the ABA provider and the other service provider are required to be present at the same time, and include an outline of information the other service provider needs to correctly implement the skill.
-It also must include several measurable and objective goals defining and leading to the direct support worker's competency (i.e., correct implementation) and the methods for collecting data on the direct support worker's performance.
-Strategies the ABA provider will use must be identified, including, but not limited to, demonstration, modeling, coaching and feedback, and providing repeated opportunities for direct support worker practice (role playing and in "real life" situations with the beneficiary).
-This pairing of the direct support worker and the ABA provider should be specific, time limited, measureable and individualized.
+It also must include several measurable and objective goals defining and leading to the DSW's competency (i.e., correct implementation) and the methods for collecting data on the DSW's performance.

+Strategies the ABA provider will use must be identified, including, but not limited to:

+- 1. Demonstration;

+- 2. Modeling;

+- 3. Coaching and feedback; and

+- 4. Providing repeated opportunities for DSW ractice (role playing and in "real life" situations with the beneficiary).

+This pairing of the DSW and the ABA provider should be specific, time limited, measureable and individualized.